intel/linux-sgx/docs/design/sgx2.md

 It is a better use of EPC pages to expand/shrink heap/stacks dynamically at runtime, than to prepopulate the whole heap/stacks at enclave load time.
-SGX has introduced 2 EDMM instructions for allocating EPC pages for an enclave at runtime – EAUG and EACCEPT.
+SGX has introduced 2 EDMM instructions for allocating EPC pages for an enclave at runtime, EAUG and EACCEPT.
 EAUG is a privileged instruction for adding an EPC page to an initialized enclave, while EACCEPT is an enclave instruction for an enclave to accept a newly added page.
 It is provided as a facility to enable an enclave to disallow 2 or